Policy and Procedure Name:

 any missing information;

-payments.
-See Salary
+See the Salary

 Continuation policy and procedure for additional information.